sukykaur/AzureAUS/PaaSWAOverview.md

 **Azure Monitor**
 [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

-**Application Insights**
-[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an extensible Application Performance Management service for web developers on multiple platforms.
-Application Insights detects performance anomalies and customers can use it to monitor the live web application.
-It includes powerful analytics tools to help customers diagnose issues and to understand what users do with their app.
-It's designed to help customers continuously improve performance and usability.

 ## Threat model